jhpyle/docassemble/_docs/objects.md

 ### <a name="address autocomplete"></a>Address autocomplete

 If you have defined a [`google maps api key`] in the [Configuration], you can use the [Place Autocomplete] feature of the [Google Places API] to help your users enter addresses.
 Address suggestions will be provided as the user begins to type.
 To use this feature, modify the street address (`.address`) field by setting `address autocomplete` to `True`.
 Then, when the user selects an address, the other components of the address will be filled in with the values obtained from Google.
 This will only work if the address components are part of the same `Address` object.
-For example, if the street address field is `client.address.address`, the other fields must be called `client.address.city`, `client.address.state`, etc.
-The only attributes that can be populated include `.city`, `.county`, `.state`, `.zip`, and `.country`.
-You do not need to include all of these attributes; any attributes not included in the front end of the page will be ignored.
+For example, if the street address field is `client.address.address`, the other fields must be called `client.address.city`, `client.address.state`, etc.  You do not need to include all of these attributes; any attributes not included in the front end of the page will be ignored.

-{% include side-by-side.html demo="address-autocomplete" %}

-You will need to enable the following APIs:
+For this feature to work, your [`google maps api key`] will need to be associated with an app for which the following APIs are enabled:

 * Google Places API Web Service
 * Google Maps JavaScript API

+Here is an example that illustrates how the address autocomplete feature works:

+{% include side-by-side.html demo="address-autocomplete" %}

 ### <a name="City"></a>City